treffynnon/sqlstyle.guide/_includes/sqlstyle.guide.md

 carefully considered activity as it will effect performance and data integrity.

 1. The key should be unique to some degree.
-2. Consistency in data type for the value across the schema and a lower likelihood of this changing.
+2. Consistency in terms of data type for the value across the schema and a lower likelihood of this changing in the future.
-3. Can the value be validated against standard format?
+3. Can the value be validated against a standard format (such as one published by ISO)?
 Encouraging conformity to point 2.
 4. Keeping the key as simple as possible whilst not being scared to use compound keys where necessary.